🔷 Classification

 • ✅ Ethical and non-discriminatory evaluation

-• ✅ Trained coaches and classifiers for assessment
+• ✅ Trained coaches & classifiers

-• ✅ Transparency and consent with families and caregivers
+• ✅ Transparency with families & caregivers

 Scroll to Top